 Building for the Web

 Emscripten is a C++ to WebAssembly compiler.
-Because there are ports for both the SDL and OpenGL libraries our games use, this means you can compile your C++ games to run in a web browser!
+SDL and other libraries we use work in Emscripten, so you can compile your C++ games to run in a web browser!
 This is what this site uses for the in-browser playable versions of the game.

 In order to get your games working with Emscripten, there are some minor Emscripten-specific code changes required, which this guide outlines.

-I’ve only extensively tested this process on a Mac, but it should also work fine on Windows, too.
+I’ve only extensively tested this process on a Mac, but it does also work fine on Windows, too.
 Let me know if there are issues!

 Installing the Emscripten SDK